slow-session/choon-player/README.txt

 == Thanks ==

 Special thanks to Paul Rosen for all his work on abcjs.
-The Wordpress plugin parts of this code were based on his ABC Notation plugin.
+The WordPress plugin parts of this code were based on his ABC Notation plugin.
 Any bug/features are all my own work!

 This code was based on the player used the Wellington Irish Session website.
 See https://wellington.session.nz - all the code for that site is available at: